 The U.S. NCP underwent an NCP peer review in September 2017.
 Conducted by representatives of two to four different NCPs, a peer review assesses the NCP under review and provides recommendations for the NCP to operate in a more accessible, transparent, and accountable manner.
 Through our involvement with the SAB and as a member of OECD Watch, we contributed to the peer review process, including through participating in stakeholder consultations with the peer review team.
 Ahead of the review, we co-published an article with the International Labor Rights Forum and ICAR with specific arguments regarding some key outcomes the peer review should produce, especially the removal of the NCP’s strict confidentiality requirements for complainants.
-We look forward to the release of the peer review report and the implementation of its recommendations.

 Click here to learn more about the NCP peer review process.

 U.S. National Action Plan on Responsible Business Conduct